Does TeraWulf (WULF) Pay a Dividend? (2026)

 Does TeraWulf (WULF) pay a dividend?

-TeraWulf (WULF) currently returns little or nothing as a dividend.
 TeraWulf is valued on contracted future AI hosting capacity far more than on current earnings, which remain negative as it spends heavily to build.
 The market capitalization reflects the long-dated Fluidstack and Core42 leases and the Google backstop, so the figures swing with bitcoin sentiment, AI infrastructure enthusiasm, and construction milestones.
 All figures are approximate and drawn from Q1 2026 disclosures.

-• Reinvest or take income: a DRIP compounds; taking the cash gives income now.
+- Reinvest or take the cash: a DRIP compounds the position automatically; taking the cash gives you income now.
+Either way it is taxable in a taxable account.

-• For more yield: dedicated dividend stocks and ETFs target higher payouts.
-See the best dividend ETFs.
+- If you want more yield: dedicated dividend names and funds target higher, steadier payouts.
+See the best dividend stocks and best dividend ETFs.

 The bottom line on the WULF dividend